santavalleytea/Mathematics-Articles/README.md

 # 📘 Mathematics Articles

 Welcome!
-This is a collection of mathematics papers written in a casual, exploratory tone.
+This is a collection of mathematics papers exploring various topics.
 You can download full PDFs or explore LaTeX and Python source code from the GitHub repo.

 ## 🔗 Articles